spirosikmd/paylogic-ticketing-api/README.md

 <paylogic-ticketing-api></paylogic-ticketing-api>
 ```

-You can then use the services of the Paylogic Ticketing API in the following way.
+The services of the Paylogic Ticketing API can then be used in the following way.

 ```javascript
 document.addEventListener('polymer-ready', function() {